InmanCochrane/weather-summary-service/Readme.md

   - Represent NOAA's time string more explicitly, perhaps with parsing as Instant
   - Parameter friendliness; e.g. full spelling of "lat/lon", difference in ordering
   - Error message clarity; e.g. lift all possible errors into map for user-facing messages
+  - Offer multiple response formats
 - Developer Friendliness
     - Improve clarity of decoders and encoders (dependent upon philosophies and API translation needs)
-    - Figure out how to huge http4s ecosystem (i.e. circe) to make friendly ADT decoders
+    - Figure out how to huge http4s ecosystem (i.e. circe) to make friendly ADT decoders with less boilerplate
       - Apply to ADTs used in `NOAAWeatherSummaryValue`
     - Make NOAA's "uom" an ADT, or even a batch-updated, data-stored set of `http://codes.wmo.int/common/unit` values
 - Additional API mapping to NOAA resources